metomi/isodatetime/README.md

 R/CCYY-MM/CCYY-DDD       | R/2010-01/2012-045       | Repeat every 2 years and 44 days, starting at 2010-01-01
 Rn/CCYY-Www-D/CCYY-Www-D | R5/2015-W05-2/2015-W07-3 | Repeat every 2 weeks and 1 day, five times, starting at 2015-W05-2

-#### 2 - Recur with a given duration, starting at a context date-time
+#### 2. Recur with a specified duration, starting at a context date-time

 (You have to supply the context somewhere else)